sampsyo/mblite/README.markdown

 After a good long while, this will create a database called `mblite.db` containing a full copy of the MusicBrainz snapshot.
-When I ran this most recently on my aging Core 2 Duo, the import took about an hour and a half and created a 2 GB database.
-Indexing the DB took another 7 hours (!) and grew the database to about 4.4 GB.
+When I ran this most recently on my aging Core 2 Duo, the import took about 30 minutes and created a 3 GB database.
+Indexing the DB took another 7 hours (!) and grew the database to about 5.6 GB.

 [mbdownload]: http://ftp.musicbrainz.org/pub/musicbrainz/data/fullexport/